Philosophy, Ph.D.

 No later than five years after passing the Ph.D.
 Comprehensive Examination, a Ph.D. student must complete a dissertation.
 The dissertation topic must be approved by a committee of graduate faculty members, consisting of the advisor, two other graduate faculty members judged competent in the field, and one graduate faculty member from outside the Philosophy Department.
 The student is expected to have whatever specialized skills are required for the dissertation topic chosen (e.g., familiarity with one of the sciences, or proficiency in a foreign language).
 At the time the dissertation is submitted the student must also provide an abstract of the dissertation.

-To complete the requirements for the Ph.D., the student must successfully defend his or her dissertation before an examining committee appointed by the Director of Graduate Studies and approved by the Dean of the Graduate School.
+To complete the requirements for the Ph.D., the student must successfully defend their dissertation before an examining committee appointed by the Director of Graduate Studies and approved by the Dean of the Graduate School.
 The committee will consist of no fewer than four members, of whom at least one is from another department.
 Typically, these will be the same professors who are members of the student’s Dissertation Committee.
-The dissertation defense should take place not less than thirty days before the date at which the candidate expects to receive his or her degree.
+The dissertation defense should take place not less than thirty days before the date at which the candidate expects to receive their degree.
 If a student does not complete their dissertation within the five year period that begins with passing the Ph.D.
 Comprehensive Examination, it is up to the student’s dissertation advisor to determine what counts as satisfactory progress in each subsequent year.